poc-cookies/thinking-in-react/README.md

 The components will only have `render()` methods since this is a static version of your app.

+## Step 3: Identify the minimal (but complete) representation of UI state

+To build your app correctly, you first need to think of the minimal set of mutable state that your app needs.
+The key here is DRY: *Don't Repeat Yourself*.
+Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.

+Think of all of the pieces of data in our example application.
+We have:
+* The original list of products
+* The search text the user has entered
+* The value of the checkbox
+* The filtered list of products

+Let's go through each one and figure out which one is state.
+Simply ask three questions about each piece of data:
+1. Is it passed in from a parent via props?
+If so, it probably isn't state.
+2. Does it remain unchanged over time?
+If so, it probably isn't state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn't state.

+The original list of products is passed in as props, so that's not state.
+The search text and the checkbox seem to be state since they change over time and can't be computed from anything.
+And finally, the filtered list of products isn't state because it can be computed by combining the original list of products with the search text and value of the checkbox.

+So finally, our state is:
+* The search text the user has entered
+* The value of the checkbox

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).